seek0001/FridayTreasureSG/README.md

 ## Your Treasure
 Tell us one thing you enjoyed learning in this course.
 Edit this file and add your name + answer below:
-- [Your Name]: Steve
-I like the practical sessions and the wide range of subjects.
+- [Steve]: [I like the practical sessions and the wide range of subjects.]

 - Create/upload a file with picture from Singapore that you like and write a few lines.